viktor-bujko/nswi041_enrollments_module/seminar-work.md

 - Represents a Students enrollment in a Ticket.
 - Has a date of when it has been committed.
 - Has a status (Enrolled, Waiting list, Passed, Failed...)
+- Has a result in case that the status is passed or failed.
+  - Can be a mark or whether the student received the credit.